 What is dengue?

-Dengue is a disease caused by any one of four closely related dengue viruses.
-The viruses are transmitted to humans by the bite of an infected mosquito.
-In the Western Hemisphere, the Aedes aegypti mosquito is the most important transmitter or vector of dengue viruses.
+Dengue is a viral disease spread to people through mosquito bites.
+It is caused by any one of four closely related dengue viruses.
+The viruses are transmitted to people when they are bitten by an infected Aedes species mosquitoes (Aedes aegypti or Aedes albopictus).

 What are the symptoms of dengue?

-The major symptom of dengue is fever along with headache, pain behind the eyes, joint pain, muscle and/or bone pain, rash, mild bleeding of the nose or gums, and easy bruising.
-About 1 in 20 patients with dengue progress to develop severe, life threatening disease called severe dengue.
-Severe dengue can start 1 to 2 days after the fever goes away.
-Severe dengue may be accompanied by stomach pain or tenderness, persistent vomiting (may include blood), bleeding from nose or gums, and blood in the stool.
+The major symptom of dengue is fever.
+Other symptoms include headache, pain behind the eyes, joint pain, nausea, vomiting, and muscle and/or bone pain.
+About 1 in 20 patients with dengue progress to develop a severe, life-threatening disease called severe dengue.
+Severe dengue can start 1-2 days after the fever goes away.
+Severe dengue symptoms can include stomach pain or tenderness, persistent vomiting (which can contain blood), bleeding from the nose or gums, and blood in the stool.

 How soon after exposure do symptoms appear?